Grace Millane search: Body has been found

 Beard said the 22-year-old's body was believed to have been taken to the bush in a rental car that was later found in Taupo.

-A section of Scenic Drive, where the body is believed to have been found, has been under police guard since this morning.
+Police are now seeking sightings of the 2016 red Toyota Corolla hatchback that was hired from a central Auckland rental company and was possibly in the West Auckland area between 6am and 9am on Monday.

 Millane was last seen on CCTV on Saturday December 1 entering CityLife Hotel with a 26-year-old man.
-That man is now in police custoday and due to appear in court tomorrow charged with murder.
+That man is now in police custody and due to appear in court tomorrow charged with murder.

 Police said yesterday that they were determined to return Millane to her family, who had earlier spread word across the world of the talented artist and university graduate's disappearance when her daily social media contact stopped the night before her 22nd birthday last Sunday.